lyeoni/pretraining-for-language-understanding/README.md

 ## Evaluation

-The models were trained with 4 * NVIDIA Tesla V100, and the number of epochs was 10.

 ### Perplexity

 A language model captures the distribution over all sentences.
 So, the best language model is one that the best predicts an unseen sentences.
 And now, the perplexity is the metric that we're going to be using.